Everything seems to be immediate these days. In a digital world full of instant gratification, it’s not surprising…

 I can’t fault people for this line of thinking, it’s quite obvious – and I once did it.

 But you’re not going to make any money by backing a ‘tip’ from the racing post‘s pricewise area and laying it off later.
-Sure it’s logical to think like this, thousands of people back these selections every day, but the truth is; by the time they reach the public domain, movement has already happened.
+Sure it’s logical to think like this, thousands of people back these selections every day, but the truth is; by the time they reach the public domain, the movement has already happened.

 You see, the bookmakers, their traders and possibly even those who update the post have all had access to them before you.
 They’ve got far deeper pockets.

-Hugh Taylor is another that many people pose this question around.
+Hugh Taylor is another whom many people pose this question around.
 The punter has a great track record, and websites like at the races (who employ him) make sure his results are logged for all to see… they just don’t mention that there’s more chance of catching a flying pig than getting your bet on at the prices advised.

 That’s not to say there aren’t patterns in the market around some of this activity, there certainly is.
 Just not in the way most expect it.